+The 4255X shows Zoom range in conjunction with the full depth range.
 The Zoom range is shown on the left side of the screen and full range information is shown on the right side of the display.
-Zoom can either operate automatically, in
+The area which is being enlarged by Zoom is indicated by the square box.
+Zoom can either operate automatically, in which the Zoom range is constantly adjusted to show the bottom, or manually, in which the user controls the location of the Zoom range.